-Beginning in January, I'll begin teaching Face to Face: Women in the Presence of Christ.
+Beginning in January, I'll begin teaching Face to Face: Women in the Presence of Christ in person and online.

 We talk about being in the presence of God.
 We hear others talk of it, and we wonder what they mean.
 We long for it even if we don’t know how to define it.
 To dwell in the presence of our Creator?
 To look into the face of our Master?
 To kneel at His feet?
 To rest in Him?
 Even if we believe that it is possible, it is sometimes hard to imagine what it might look like in our everyday.

 I am convinced that God’s plan has forever been to usher us into His presence.
 From before the creation of the world, He was prepared not only send a Savior but to be the Savior.
 He was prepared to dwell among us—to dress Himself in human frailty and submit Himself to death—in order that we might dwell with Him.
 Through the sacrifice of the very Son of God, a way has been opened for us to come boldly before His throne (Hebrews 4:14-16).
 He delights to know us and to make Himself known.